Lagos

 Western Algarve

-Lagos is a historic Algarve town, famed for its stunning cliffs, golden beaches, vibrant marina, and a lively mix of culture, and nightlife.
+Lagos is a historic Algarve town, known for its cliffs, golden beaches, marina, and cultural heritage.

 Lagos is a historic coastal city in the Western Algarve, positioned between the Atlantic Ocean and the Bensafrim River.
 Long recognised for its maritime heritage, fortified old town, and natural harbour, it combines a clearly defined historic core with access to some of the region's most dramatic coastline.